aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 ## BI164 BioBlitz

-An important goal of *[BI164 Evolution and Diversity](https://github.com/aphanotus/openEd/blob/main/BI164.23S.Evolution.and.Diversity/BI164.23S.Evolution.and.Diversity.syllabus.md)* is to appreciate to amazing range of living things.
+An important goal of *[BI164 Evolution and Diversity](https://github.com/aphanotus/openEd/blob/main/BI164.23S.Evolution.and.Diversity/BI164.23S.Evolution.and.Diversity.syllabus.md)* is to appreciate the amazing range of living things.
 Towards that end, extra credit (bonus points) will be awarded to students involved in this project, with special bonuses for project leaders.

 ### Participation awards